giangnguyen2412/i-learn-llms/README.md

 They also found that less post-hoc evidence via this test.
 Also, the extent of post-hoc reasoning varies considerably between tasks, and it is not strongly correlated with the accuracy improvement conferred by CoT (or the degree of post-hoc does not significantly affect the improved accuracy between and after using CoT).

+b.
+Test on uninformative CoT

+In this test, authors replace the CoT by meaningless tokens (fillers) to test if the model is using the CoT to do performance-improving computation (use more computation) that it does not reveal in the CoT itself.

+They found that using this does not improve the performance of the model.
+These results suggest that extra test-time compute alone is not used by models to perform helpful but unrevealed reasoning.

+c.
+Test on paraphrasing the CoT

+The reasoning can be not post-hoc but still unfaithful if the LLM only care about the wording (not the underlying meaning of the reasoning).
+The authors paraphrase the CoT.
+They found that both paraphrased and original CoT produce roughly the same results.

+Apart from the CoT, authors also study the effects of the model size on the CoT faithfulness (i.e., if I have a bigger model, does it break the model faithfulness?).

+Then, on the tasks (out of the 8 tested tasks) that have significantly lower faithfulness scores, they study if there exist any models that produce faithful reasoning?
+They use percentage of the time the answer changes with vs. without CoT, a metric that intuitively captures how much the model relies on the CoT to predict answers.

+They suggest that to elicit faithful reasoning that is appropriate for explaining model behavior, it may be necessary to choose models that are less capable than the maximally capable model available, especially for easier tasks